 5.4.2 Congestion Control

-Carrier's MUST support SIP Overload Control with mandatory support of the default algorithm .
+Carrier's MUST support SIP Overload Control with mandatory support of the default algorithm [draft-ietf-soc-overload-control-15].
 Carrier's MAY optional support the Rate Based algorithm based on bilateral agreement between two carriers.

 A Carrier network MAY impose limits on the number of simultaneous calls, and the incoming rate at which it will accept calls, from a peer.
 On receiving a dialog-initiating request that exceeds such limits, the receiving Carrier network MUST respond with a 503 (Service Unavailable) response.
 A Carrier network receiving a dialog-initiating request MUST limit the use of the 503 responses to reporting congestion at the ingress point.
 A terminating Carrier network MUST NOT send a 503 response to an originating Carrier network to report congestion or other failures that are internal to the terminating Carrier network.
 For example, a 503 response generated by a SIP signaling entity within a terminating Carrier network should be consumed within the terminating network, and should not be propagated across the peering interface to the originating Carrier network (i.e., avoid sending a 503 response to an originating peer if the same failure is likely to be encountered when the call is retried via an alternate route).